bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 These engines are the primary reason that the frontend code you write may not work or look the same across browsers.
 Browsers will often use different engines that have unique implementation details which can cause differences in how a website is laid out or interpreted.

-_A Quick Note: It is also common for the term “browser engine” to only refer to the part of a browser that is in charge of rendering a webpage.
+_A Quick Note: It is also common for the term “browser engine " to only refer to the part of a browser that is in charge of rendering a webpage.
 This is because it’s very common for JavaScript engines to be built in a way that they can function independently from a browser, whereas the rendering engine is a fundamental and baked in part of browsers.
 So keep that all in mind as you learn more about these engines in the wild._

 - 🔥 [Browser Engines: The Crux Of Cross Browser Compatibility](https://www.lambdatest.com/blog/browser-engines-the-crux-of-cross-browser-compatibility/)
 - 🔥 [Quantum Up Close: What Is A Browser Engine?](https://hacks.mozilla.org/2017/05/quantum-up-close-what-is-a-browser-engine/)